Do you have any of the following symptoms:

 Could you still have hypothyroidism (even when your lab tests are normal)?

 Odds are, it has more to do with incomplete data.
 You see, the test(s) your doctor runs does not tell the whole story about your thyroid.
 In reality, it’s just a tiny piece of the puzzle.
 You could have a condition known as subclinical hypothyroidism or euthyroid sick syndrome.
 Both of which are common causes of fatigue – even when your thyroid lab tests are normal.
+These thyroid abnormalities could actually be what’s causing your chronic fatigue!

-Your thyroid gland & fatigue
+Your thyroid gland & chronic fatigue

 If your thyroid gland is not functioning at optimal levels, you’re going to experience fatigue.
 It’s as simple as that.
 And the prevalence of diminished thyroid function in developed countries is on the rise.